A signature dish of Sichuan cuisine, shredded pork with garlic sauce delivers a sophisticated and addictive taste: tangy, spicy, sweet & sour.

 For the vegetable

-- 2 tbsp Sichuan pickled chilli, See note 1 for substitute ideas
+- 2 tablespoon Sichuan pickled chilli, See note 1 for substitute ideas

 - 60 g pre-soaked wood ear, 0.5 cup (about 5g dried), see note 2